Tulip-Dev/tulip/docs/python/index.rst

 * the ability to write Tulip plugins in pure Python

 The bindings can be used inside the Tulip sofware GUI in order to run scripts on the current visualized graph.
-Starting from Tulip 3.6 (not released yet), the bindings can also be used outside Tulip through the classical Python interpreter.
+Starting from Tulip 3.6, the bindings can also be used outside Tulip through the classical Python interpreter.

 Contents
 =================================================